Financial-Times/origami/MIGRATION.md

 `oTeaserCollection` has changed, it now outputs all `o-teaser-collection` css by default.
 See the README for `oTeaserCollection` options to include css granularly.

-Removes the following mixins.
+#### Renamed Mixins
+- `oTeaserCollectionHeading` has been renamed `oTeaserCollectionContentHeading` to indicate it has no top level selector.
+It now excepts an `$opts` map to include parts of the heading more granularly (such as styles for a child anchor tag).
+See the README for more details.

+#### Removed Mixins

 If your project uses these mixins replace with a single call to `oTeaserCollection` instead.
 See the README for `oTeaserCollection` options.
 - oTeaserCollectionAssassination
 - oTeaserCollectionStream
 - oTeaserCollectionFrontPage